-When September arrives, it may still feel like summer.
-Forecasts might call for temps touching 90, but just because the calendar shows we’re after Labor Day and the kids are back in school … there are many beneficial things to do in the yard.
+When September arrives, it may still feel like mid-summer in Zone 5 / 6.
+Forecasts might call for temps touching the high 80’s, but just because the calendar shows we’re after Labor Day and the kids are back in school … there are many beneficial things to still do in the yard.

 One of my favorite things to do this time of year is scouting out bargains at the garden centers and online.
 Often shrubs, trees, and sometimes perennials are marked down and can be purchased for a fraction of their spring prices.
 Anyone who knows me knows how much I love a bargain!

 Avoid the plants that are too potbound and seek out their healthier counterparts.
 I’m hoping to find a hydrangea for a partly shady corner of our garden.
-The dried flowers can be kept on the shrub for winter interest.
+I love the large colorful flowerheads and the dried flowers can be kept on the shrub for winter interest.

 One benefit of pruning is that it stimulates plant growth.
 Most of my annuals are still blooming strong and the perennials are getting ready for another burst.
 Shape up your shrubs to keep them in check and looking good.

-2.)
-Weeding – As it turns out, fall is a perfect time to get on top of pesky plants like weeds.
-While it’s not a very enjoyable chore, it does have a nice payoff: effort you make now gives your gardens a stronger start come spring.
+As it turns out, fall is a perfect time to get on top of pesky plants like weeds.
+While it’s not a very enjoyable chore, it does have a nice payoff: effort you make now gives your gardens a stronger start come next spring.

 Try and pull weeds before they set seed to prevent even more weeds next summer.
-Don’t throw weeds in your compost pile … toss them in the garbage so they aren’t re-introduced into your garden.
+Also, don’t throw weeds in your compost pile … toss them in the garbage so they aren’t re-introduced into your garden.

 You can grow a number of cool-season vegetables now.
 Just be sure to count back from your first frost date when you plant, so you can harvest the food before it gets too cold outside.
 Soon it will be time to plant bulbs for a great display next spring. (see my posts on fall bulb planting and fall vegetable gardening for more details and ideas)

 Look around your yard…you will most likely see areas that could use a pick-me-up.
 After a little pruning, clean up, and sprucing your garden can look refreshed and rejuvenated.
 It will make you feel good too!
-Enjoy the end of summer while it lasts and look forward to fall’s cooler temperatures and colorful show.
+Enjoy the end of summer while it lasts and look forward to fall’s cooler temperatures and colorful, autumnal show!